3dem/emhub/docs/user_manual/sessions.rst

 Sessions
 ========

+Sessions start with the usage of the instruments (usually data collection in the microscopes) for some users.
+Sessions are usually dedicated to either do some screening of the sample quality or to collect images from the desired specimen.
+Both types of sessions usually require configuration of the microscopes.

+In the sessions that data is being acquired, it is usually desired to perform some on-the-fly data processing to further evaluate the quality of the data.

 Sessions are related to the data acquisition in one of the microscopes.
 All sessions are related to a booking for the given microscope.
 A session stores information about where the acquired image files are stored and how the user can access them.
 In some cases, on-the-fly pre-processing of the data can also be